 Organization

-Read more: Management Concepts Every Aspiring Manager Should Know
+Learn more: Management Concepts Every Aspiring Manager Should Know

+A CHRO is not an entry-level position.
 Professional work experience is required to pursue a career as a CHRO.
 Any background in recruiting, managing, assessing, and coaching people can help you become a candidate for the role.

 The typical progression for jobs in human resources follows:

-HR assistant: An entry-level position helps with onboarding new employees and informing existing employees about HR policies and benefits
+HR assistant: An entry-level position that helps with onboarding new employees and informing existing employees about HR policies and benefits

-HR manager: A management role oversees programs and policies with a more holistic view of the organization’s objectives
+HR manager: A management role that oversees programs and policies with a more holistic view of the organization’s objectives

-As a CHRO it’s important to cultivate a growth mindset and be able to motivate others.
+As a CHRO, it’s important to cultivate a growth mindset and be able to motivate others.
 Articulating the company vision and inspiring people to accept change is key to being a successful CHRO.
 Some relevant skills to have include:

-Strategic decisions-making skills
+Strategic decision-making skills

 Data literacy